pvphan/camera-calibration/README.md

 - [x] Use estimated parameters as initial guess and refine using non-linear optimization over all views
 - [x] Write main method interface for calibrating from json files
 - [x] Support full radial-tangential distortion model
-- [ ] Write nonlinear optimization by hand instead of using SciPy
+- [x] Write nonlinear optimization by hand instead of using SciPy
+- [ ] Button up as python package
 - [ ] Support fisheye distortion model